-The following reflects PSA's COVID-19 posture: During the first three quarters in FY 20203, PSA supervised over 8,900 defendants on pretrial release, which corresponds to an average of 3,543 defendants on any given day.
-PSA served an additional 16,800 defendants by providing services such as court date notification and criminal history checks for persons who were released on citation or personal recognizance, or whose charges were dismissed.
-Overall, PSA served more than 25,700 defendants during this period.
-The vast majority of defendants are awaiting trial in DCSC, with a smaller number awaiting trial in USDC.
-PSA's current caseloads include individuals being supervised on a full range of charges, from misdemeanor property offenses to felony murder.
-On average, defendants remain under supervision for 108 days.
-During this period, PSA administers evidence-based and data-informed risk assessments and supervision practices that are designed to identify factors related to pretrial misconduct and maximize the likelihood of arrest-free behavior and court appearance during the pretrial period.
+The following reflects PSA's COVID-19 posture: During FY 2021, PSA was responsible for over 25,742 arrestees and defendants.
+The agency supervised 15,074 defendants on pretrial release, which corresponds to an average of 10,453 defendants on any given day.
+PSA served an additional 10,668 defendants by providing services such as criminal history checks for persons who were released on citation or personal recognizance or whose charges were dismissed prior to the first appearance in court.
+Additionally, PSA conducted drug testing for 4,704 non-defendants.
+PSA's current caseloads include individuals with charges ranging from misdemeanor property offenses to felony murder.
+Most defendants (93 percent) are awaiting trial in SCDC, with a smaller number (7 percent) awaiting trial in USDC.
+On average, defendants remained under supervision for 214 days.
+During this period, PSA administered evidence-based and data-informed risk assessment and supervision practices to identify factors related to pretrial misconduct and to maximize the likelihood of arrest-free behavior and court appearance during the pretrial period.